 But there is another that can be easily managed that would also improve the other two and that is a new approach to cloud technology.

 The Government and DTA are not wrong to place such a huge focus on cloud – however, it's important to realise cloud is not a commodity or single-type service – the plethora of different cloud platforms in existence today can be intimidating, and it's a fast-growing list.

 Not all of these are fit for purpose for applications government organisations need.
 No one cloud platform could service all of these needs anyway, particularly as the landscape changes so rapidly.

 For example, many Government organisations go big on public cloud – a system where the organisation simply rents the IT infrastructure it needs when it needs it, rather than investing in its own.
-This has notable advantages – it removes the need for costly up-front investments in infrastructure that can become out of date quickly and takes the costly, and often painful, process of managing a data centre on site.
+This has notable advantages – it removes the need for costly up-front investments in infrastructure that can become out of date quickly and takes the costly, and often painful, process of managing a data center on site.

-But with public cloud comes issues too – firstly data that enters public data centres is subject to being kept in other jurisdictions.
-Global cloud providers have given assurances that Australian governments’ sensitive data will reside within Australia, but doubt remains over whether ‘follow-the-sun’ public cloud support services permit data access by uncleared technical staff overseas.
+But with public cloud comes issues too – firstly data that enters public data centers is subject to being kept in other jurisdictions.
+Global cloud providers have given assurances that Australian governments' sensitive data will reside within Australia, but doubt remains over whether ‘follow-the-sun' public cloud support services permit data access by uncleared technical staff overseas.
 This is simply not an option with sensitive workloads and data governments hold as a matter of course.

 Secondly, public cloud is easy to get into, but difficult to get out of – many organisations report cloud ‘lock-in' by customising or developing apps within a public cloud provider's proprietary development platform.
 Getting out of it can be extremely costly and complicated.
 Additionally, a growing number of agencies that use public cloud services report ‘bill shock' as unexpected service consumption has depleted budgets early.